Term or whole life insurance? Which is the best?

 How Should You Decide?

-The differences between term and whole life insurance are spelt out pretty comprehensively.
+The differences between term and whole life insurance are spelt out pretty comprehensively in this article.

 Which should you go for?